-FIGURE 7.
-Student Responses to the Question "Which best describes your approach to learning?"
 Might it be that students are simply not provided the opportunities to collaborate often enough, and as a consequence, do not settle into a collaborative norm or develop collaborative habits?
 When we asked students to identify the types of applications or programs they intended to use to help plan or prepare their assignments, just 10% identified collaboration software.
 A slightly larger 13% of students intended to use annotation tools, which allow discussion and interaction to take place in the margins of a resource.

 Libraries are well-placed to facilitate the rollout of collaborative tools such as these.
-The library already dedicates extraordinary amounts of resources into building out the collection to better serve patrons-by providing access to tools that help patrons better engage with the collection (and resources beyond), libraries can serve their patrons more effectively.
+The library already dedicates extraordinary amounts of resource into building out the collection to better serve patrons-by providing access to tools that help patrons better engage with the collection (and resources beyond), libraries can serve their patrons more effectively.